Why We Use Exchange-Traded Funds (ETFs)

 Break it all down and ultimately there are only two types of portfolios: "Growth" and "Wealth Preservation."

-“Growth” is commonly associated with equities and with certain more volatile alternative investments such as, for example, real estate or pipeline partnerships.
+"Growth" is commonly associated with equities (stocks) and with certain more volatile alternative investments such as, for example, real estate, commodities or pipeline partnerships.

-“Wealth Preservation” is commonly associated with fixed income, cash and other less volatile or “inflation hedge” alternative investments such as, for example, precious metals.
+"Wealth Preservation" is commonly associated with fixed income (bonds), cash and other less volatile or "inflation hedge" alternative investments such as, for example, precious metals.

-At FEE-ONLY DCM, in cooperation with our colleagues at Efficient Market Advisors (EMA), we allocate our 16 portfolios across the four major investment asset classes: equities, fixed income, alternatives and cash.
+At FEE-ONLY DeGreen Capital Management, in cooperation with our colleagues at Efficient Market Advisors (EMA), we allocate our 15 diversified portfolios across the four major investment asset classes: equities, fixed income, alternatives and cash.

 Within our more aggressive portfolios, we lean more heavily toward growth assets; and within our less aggressive portfolios we favor assets associated with wealth preservation.
 Based on historical returns, the more a portfolio is allocated toward growth the greater is its potential return, but the more volatile it can become.
 The reverse is historically true with portfolios allocated more toward wealth preservation.

 Each of our portfolios presents its own range of historic volatility.
-At your Suitability Interview with Keith, you will decide together on the volatility range most appropriate for you in pursuit of your longer-term investment objectives.
+At your initial Best Interest Interview, we will discuss and decide together what volatility range is most appropriate for you in pursuit of your longer-term investment objectives.
 Our goal is to assume no more volatility than necessary in order to accomplish your objectives.

 Our fees are the same regardless of the portfolio you select.
 There is no hidden agenda.
 Our only priority is to ensure that we select the portfolio that best fits your needs, and that it performs in a manner consistent with your realistic expectations.